mroonga/mroonga/doc/source/install/others.md

 ### `configure`

 First, you need to run `configure`.
-Here are important `configure`
+Here are important `configure` parameters.
-parameters:

 #### `--with-mysql-source=PATH`

 Specifies the location of MySQL source code.

-This is required parameter:
+This is required parameter.

 ```console
 % ./configure \